rustamlatypov/cpu-matrix-multiplication/README.md

 ## Parallel implementation

 In matrix multiplication memory access is the bottleneck rather than processing power.
-So in addition to multicore processing and AVX, a optimized memory access pattern is necessary.
+So in addition to multicore processing and SIMD, a optimized memory access pattern is necessary.

-Working with doubles and AVX requires 32-byte memory alignment and a vector framework.
+Working with doubles and SIMD requires 32-byte memory alignment and a vector framework.
 These are provided in ``vector.h`` with type ``double4_t`` holding 4 doubles, 8 bytes each.
 Multicore processing is handled by OpenMP.

 Let A and B be of type ``double*`` representing matrices as a row wise array.
 The goal is to produce matrix A x B = C. As preprocessing, A and the transpose of B are transformed into a type ``double4_t*`` representation with vertical vectors and 0 valued vertical padding.
 Although the vectors run vertically, the memory layout is such that is goes through the *rows* of the vertical vectors, from top to bottom and from left to right.

 This memory layout enables the efficient use of the outer product.
 The first vector row of A and the first vector row of B can be used to accumulate a 4x4=16 sized block with repeated outer products.
 This block can then by assigned to be the left top corner of matrix C. Similarly, any 16 sized block of C can be calculated by scanning the correct rows of A and B.

 Following the same logic, even a 8x8=64 and 12x12=144 sized blocks can be used.
-The block size controls the tradoff between register/L1/L2/L3 reuse and a 8x8=64 sized block is the best choice for the system.
+The block size controls the tradoff between register/L1/L2/L3 reuse and a 8x8=64 sized block is optimal for this setup.

 Both padding and the main execution loop are wrapped with ``#pragma omp parallel for`` for multicore processing since all threads should recieve similar loads.